 Health Professions Advisory Council

-The Health Professions Advisory Council (HPAC) inquires into and advises the Minister of Health, Seniors and Long-Term Care on matters related to The Regulated Health Professions Act (RHPA), including referrals made by the Minister of applications for designation as a self-regulating profession under the RHPA.
+Under The Regulated Health Professions Act (RHPA), the Health Professions Advisory Council (HPAC) advises the Minister of Health, Seniors and Long-Term Care regarding applications for designation as a self-regulating profession.

 The Lieutenant Governor in Council appoints members of HPAC.
-In formulating its advice to the Minister, HPAC seeks information and comment from members of the public, stakeholders, health profession regulatory colleges and health organizations, and conducts research and engages persons or organizations with technical and subject matter expertise.
+In formulating its advice to the Minister, HPAC seeks information and comments from members of the public, stakeholders, health profession regulatory colleges and health organizations.
+HPAC conducts research and engages persons or organizations with technical and subject matter expertise.

 The members of the Health Professions Advisory Council are: